-partnership: a situation that develops when patients and consumers are treated with dignity and respect, when information is shared with them, and when participation and collaboration in clinical care processes are encouraged and supported to the extent that patients and consumers choose.
-Partnerships can exist in different ways in a service provider, including at the level of individual interactions; at the level of a service, department or program; and at the level of the organisation.
+partnership: means a situation that develops when patients and consumers are treated with dignity and respect, when information is shared with them, and when participation and collaboration in clinical care processes are encouraged and supported to the extent that patients and consumers choose.
+Partnerships can exist in different ways in a Service, including at the level of individual interactions; at the level of a Service, department or program; and at the level of the organisation.
 They can also exist with consumers and groups in the community.
-Generally, partnerships at all levels are necessary to ensure that the service provider is responsive to patient and consumer input and needs, although the nature of the activities for these different types of partnership will depend on the context of the service provider.
+Generally, partnerships at all levels are necessary to ensure that the Service is responsive to patient and consumer input and needs, although the nature of the activities for these different types of partnership will depend on the context of the Service.